Abhayagiri Buddhist Monastery: Origins and development

 About 16 mi north of Ukiah, the monastery has its origins in the 1980s when the UK-based Ajahn Sumedho, foremost western disciple of the Thai meditation master Ajahn Chah, started getting requests to teach in California.
 Visits by Ajahn Sumedho, as well as other senior monks and nuns, resulted in the Sanghapala Foundation being set up in 1988.
 The monastery's first 120 acre were given to the foundation by the devotees of Chan Master Hsuan Hua, founder of the City of Ten Thousand Buddhas in Talmage, before he died in 1995.
 Currently, the monastery rests on 280 acre of mountainous forest land.

 Six months after the monastery was settled by Ajahn Amaro, Ajahn Pasanno arrived to join him as co-abbot.
 They served together in this role until July, 2010, when Ajahn Amaro departed to take up the invitation to serve as abbot of Amaravati Buddhist Monastery in England.
 Ajahn Pasanno was the sole abbot of Abhayagiri between July, 2010 and July, 2018.

 Abhayagiri Monastery developed significantly under Ajahn Pasanno's and Ajahn Amaro's leadership and guidance, along with the support of the monastic and lay community, and more specifically, the Abhayagiri Building Committee.
 Over 25 kutis, monastic huts, were built in the mountainous monastery forest during their time as co-abbots as well as when Ajahn Pasanno was the lone abbot.
 In addition, during the early years, the co-abbots converted both current and new buildings into a Dhamma Hall, kitchen, office spaces, a room for disabled visitors, a laundry room and bathrooms/showers for lay women and men, along with monastery infrastructure and extensive creation of forest paths and roads.

-The co-abbots also contributed to the building of the Bhikkhu Commons, more affectionately know to the residents as the MUB: Monks' Utility Building, a 1600 square foot complex located in the upper forest of the monastery.
+The co-abbots also contributed to the building of the Bhikkhu Commons, more affectionately known to the residents as the MUB: Monks' Utility Building, a 1600 square foot complex located in the upper forest of the monastery.
 The MUB offers monks access to bathrooms, showers, a multipurpose meeting room, a large sewing room, a laundry room, a small kitchenette and a large storage room below.
 The MUB was dedicated and officially opened on July 4, 2010.